xoltia/zi/README.md

 # zig installer

-zi is a simple zig installer.
-Supports installation of tagged Zig versions available from the official index, as well as ZLS installation (including master compilation).
+zi is a basic tool that helps you install specific versions of Zig from the official index.
+It can also install ZLS, either from GitHub releases or by building it from source for use with the latest Zig version.

 ## Usage